-Case 12 REOPENED - Systems / Processes
+Case 12 CLOSED - Systems / Processes

 This is a monitored referral from the INWO, who asked that we review our decision that the original complaint was not in scope.
 We agreed to review the case and a manager is now investigating the 3rd party cleaning arrangements and training specifically in relation to a dental facility, as a Level 2 concern.
 The case was extended beyond 20 days and regular updates provided.
+The final report was submitted on the 12/10/22 and the case was not upheld.
+The complainant was informed of the outcome and provided with the INWO details should they wish to progress the case further.